TugbaKes55/NetflixClone/README.md

 # Features

 - Responsive Layout: A responsive structure was established using Flexbox techniques.
 In this way, a compatible appearance is provided even on different screen sizes.
-- Animation: Video transitions are provided a modern and eye-catching structure.
+- Animations: Video transitions are provided a modern and eye-catching structure.

 # Used Technologies
 - HTML5